 NO JETLAG (IF YOU FLY FROM EUROPE)

 If you are flying from the UK the average flying time is around 10 hours.
 South Africa is GMT+2 so the time difference is minimal which means no jet-lag.
-Sorry if you are from the USA!
-But even a little jet lag is worth it to spend time in SA!
+Sorry if you are from the USA but even a little jet lag is worth it to spend time in South Africa!